FelixLiu2000/mhapy-web-csc301/README.md

 # MHAPy-Web
-Created by Felix Liu & Xi Yu (Kristin) Huang for CSC301, Winter 2021.
+Created by Felix Liu & Xi Yu (Kristin) Huang for CSC301, Winter 2021 and our client, MHAPy.
 ## Description
 MHAPy-Web is the web-based counterpart to the MHAPy mobile application.